oduerr/da/README.md

 ```
 docker run --rm -ti -e PASSWORD=yourpassword -p 8787:8787 ghcr.io/jbris/stan-cmdstanr-docker
 ```
-You can then access a running instance via [localhost:8787](http://localhost:8787) the username is `rstudio` and the password `yourpassword`.
+You can then access a running RStudio with instance cmdstanr via [localhost:8787](http://localhost:8787) the username is `rstudio` and the password `yourpassword`.